2023 Honda CR-V vs. Toyota RAV4 vs Subaru Forester

 Now that we've crunched the numbers, the obvious winner of this competitive comparison is the Honda CR-V. The competition from Toyota and Subaru simply cannot compete with the outstanding value, versatility, and premium features you'll receive when you choose the Honda CR-V. Don't just take our word for it.
 Our team at Germain Honda of Ann Arbor is standing by to help you choose the CR-V model that's perfectly suited for your lifestyle.

-**28 city/34 highway/30 combined mpg rating for 2WD EX and EX-L. 27 city/32 highway/29 combined mpg rating for AWD EX and EX-L. 43 city/36 highway/40 combined mpg rating for 2WD Sport.
-40 city/34 highway/37 combined mpg rating for AWD Sport and Sport Touring.
-Based on 2023 EPA mileage ratings.
+**28 city/34 highway/30 combined mpg rating for 2WD LX, EX & EX-L trims.
+26 city/31 highway/28 combined mpg rating for AWD LX, EX & EX-L trims.
+Based on 2025 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, battery-pack age/condition (hybrid trims), and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions, and other factors.